 Chester Springs is a decidedly white-collar town, with fully 89.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Chester Springs is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Chester Springs who work in management occupations (21.34%), sales jobs (11.93%), and business and financial occupations (10.62%).

 Also of interest is that Chester Springs has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.34% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Chester Springs telecommute to their jobs.
+Overall, about 10.34% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Even though Chester Springs is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Do you like to read, write and learn?
 If you move to Chester Springs, you'll likely find that many of your neighbors like to as well.
 Chester Springs is one of the more educated communities in America, with a full 69.41% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Chester Springs in 2010 was $58,995, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $235,980 for a family of four.